ssbwz/ShopsMangamentSystemProjectWebApplicationMVC.NET/README.md

 1. Clone the repository to your local machine using the command `git clone https://github.com/ssbwz/ShopsMangamentSystemProjectWebApplicationMVC.NET.git`.
 2. Open the project in your favorite Integrated Development Environment (IDE).
 3. Configure the MySQL database settings in the `appsettings.json` file located in the `ShopManagementApplication` directory.
-4. Run the application.
+4. Build and run the application.

 ## Usage

-After installing the application, you can launch it by running the application from your IDE.
+After installing the application, you can launch it by running the application from your IDE or by running the executable file generated after building the application.

 Once you launch the application, you will be prompted to log in using your username and password.
 After logging in, you will be directed to the main dashboard where you can access all the features of the application.